operand/agency/README.md

 use agents at all!

-So, `everything` is very much a compliment to agent libraries and is intended to enable agents to safely integrate with _any_ systems in any way imaginable.
+So, `everything` is very much a compliment to agent libraries and is intended to enable agents to safely integrate with anything, in any way imaginable.

 # Install